Employment and employee benefits in Switzerland: overview

 Laws applicable to foreign nationals

-The conflict of law rules of the Federal Statute on International Private Law (PILA) apply.
-The law of the country in which the employee mainly works applies (irrespective of their nationality) (Article 121, PILA).
+The conflict of law rules of the Federal Statute on International Private Law (PILA) determine the applicable law.
+In principle, in the absence of a contractual choice of law, the law of the country in which the employee mainly works applies (irrespective of their nationality) (Article 121, PILA).
 If this cannot be established, the law of the state where the employer has a branch office or, if there is no such branch office, where the employer has its seat, applies.

-Contractual choice of law clauses apply, provided the law of the employee's usual residence or the law of the branch office or seat of the employer is selected.
+Contractual choice of law clauses are valid, provided the law of the employee's usual residence or the law of the branch office or seat of the employer is selected.

 Laws applicable to nationals working abroad